ajquintero/github-pull-request-basics-v-000/CONTRIBUTING.md

 out-dated information, to improving exposition, to adding better examples, to fixing tests—all contributions to making the curriculum more effective are welcome.

+# Pull request test

+I am testing my ability to contribute to Learn through Github Pull Requests!
+This should be a slight change from the master branch